hypervel/hypervel.org/docs/docs/http-client.md

 ## Introduction

-Laravel Hyperf provides an expressive, minimal API around the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), allowing you to quickly make outgoing HTTP requests to communicate with other web applications.
+Hypervel provides an expressive, minimal API around the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), allowing you to quickly make outgoing HTTP requests to communicate with other web applications.
 Laravel  Hyperf's wrapper around Guzzle is focused on its most common use cases and a wonderful developer experience.

 Before getting started, you should ensure that you have installed the Guzzle package as a dependency of your application.
-By default, Laravel Hyperf automatically includes this dependency.
+By default, Hypervel automatically includes this dependency.
 However, if you have previously removed the package, you may install it again via Composer:

 ```shell:no-line-numbers
 composer require guzzlehttp/guzzle